-Many start up tech entrepreneurs used Dropbox long before the raft of other cloud-based solutions came onto the market, and many still prefer its features over the competition.
+Many start-up tech entrepreneurs used Dropbox long before the raft of other cloud-based solutions coming onto the market, and many still prefer its features over the competition.
 The first best thing about Dropbox is that it allows you to sync all your files, on all your devices.
 All you need to do is a one-step drag and drop.

 Considering that we use our computers every day for work, it is also not possible to predict when they might choose to give up the ghost.
 Changemakers aren’t immune from the fallibility of our technology and must be ready for that eventuality.
 You will no longer have to worry about emailing files to yourself when you can access everything from one place.

 You’re probably already familiar with Google apps if you’ve explored the free apps on your Google account.
 The G Suite offers email services, Google Calendar, Google Talk, Google Docs, Google Sheets, Google Slides, and so much more.
 Google Drive is bundled in the package for file storage and operated in a very similar to Dropbox.